Small-loss bounds for online learning with partial information: Supplementary material for Section

-\begin{proof} We denote the loss of the algorithm within phase $\tau$ as $\widehat{L}_\tau$ and the loss of the best arm within the phase as $L_\tau^{\star}$.
+\begin{proof}[Proof of Lemma~\ref{lem:double}] We denote the loss of the algorithm within phase $\tau$ as $\widehat{L}_\tau$ and the loss of the best arm within the phase as $L_\tau^{\star}$.
 Now note that on any phase $\tau$, by our premise about approximate regret on each phase, we have that with probability at least $1 - \delta'$,

 The term $\epsilon_\tau \widehat{L}_\tau$ of the right hand side can be split in two terms, i) all but the last round of the phase and ii) the last round.
 The first term is bounded by $ \frac{\Psi\prn*{\delta'}}{\prn*{\eps_\tau}^q}$ due to the doubling condition.
 The second term can be upper bounded by $\eps_{\tau}$ since the losses are in $[0,1]$.
 Hence, for phase $\tau$, with probability $1 - \delta'$: